twelve-of-code-official/.github/CODE_OF_CONDUCT.md

 To help us reach our goals in providing a positive community for all, we ask that you follow these guidelines, using common sense, and to not abuse the absense of a situation listed.

+## Examples of Behavior
+> [!NOTE]
+> These are only examples.
+Please use common sense.
+We reserve the right to punish you for any behavior we find disrespectful or breaking any of our rules.

 ### Examples of Safe Behavior

 - Interacting positively within the community